Nil Teang: Election as first Patriarch

 In 1857, King Ang Duong appointed Samdech Preah Maha Sangkha Reach Nil Teang as the first Supreme Patriarch of Cambodia.
 While he was only 34 years of age, he was considered the most senior monk.
 At the time when Cambodian was building itself as a modern nation-state and restoring a more systematic religious hierarchy, it is unclear whether the Thammayut was already present as such at that time.
-Symbolically, at the request of King Ang Duong, Tieng brought back a Buddhic relic from Sri Lanka to be installed in the Prang pagoda that was then restored at the foot of Oudong mountain.
+Symbolically, at the request of King Ang Duong, Tieng brought back a Buddhist relic from Sri Lanka to be installed in the Prang pagoda that was then restored at the foot of Oudong mountain.

 When in 1866 Norodom moved the royal court to Phnom Penh, Tieng followed the movement and established Wat Ounalom as the center of the Mahanikay sect.
 A modern Khmer inscription (K. 1211) describes the many developments realized under the auspices of Nil Tieng at Wat Ounalom between 1867 and 1890.

-After Nil's efforts to bring back peace between King Sisowath and Prince Si Votha in their struggle for power, he gained the trust of the new king Sisowath who relied heavily on Nil's to reform Buddhist in a way similar to what happened in Europe with josephinism.
+After Nil's efforts to bring back peace between King Sisowath and Prince Si Votha in their struggle for power, he gained the trust of the new king Sisowath who relied heavily on Nil's to reform Buddhist in a way similar to what happened in Europe with Josephinism.
 On October 2, 1881, the King issued an ordinance stating that all Mahanikay monks should follow the precepts and methods established and observed by Samdech Tieng as a way of " tackling anti-Thai and anti-modernist dissidents within the Mahanikay."